dotnet/fsharp/DEVGUIDE.md

    - We first need an existing F# compiler.
 We use the one in the `lkg` directory.
 Let's assume this compiler has an `FSharp.Core.dll` with version X.
    - We use this compiler to compile the source in this distribution, to produce a "proto" compiler, dropped to the `proto` directory.
 When run, this compiler still relies on `FSharp.Core.dll` with version X.
-   - We use the proto compiler to compile the source for `FSharp.Core.dll` in this distribution. s- We use the proto compiler to compile the source for `FSharp.Compiler.dll`, `fsc.exe`, `fsi.exe`, and other binaries found in this distribution.
+   - We use the proto compiler to compile the source for `FSharp.Core.dll` in this distribution.
+   - We use the proto compiler to compile the source for `FSharp.Compiler.dll`, `fsc.exe`, `fsi.exe`, and other binaries found in this distribution.

 ### Updating FSComp.fs, FSComp.resx and XLF